Rizraizada/Rizraizada/README.md

-# Hi there, I'm Zahidul Islam 👋
+# Hi there, I'm Zahidul Islam! 👋

 I'm a Full Stack Web Developer with over 2.5 years of experience.
 I specialize in PHP, JavaScript (including AJAX and jQuery), Bootstrap, Tailwind CSS, Laravel, SQL, HTML, CSS, and GitHub.
 Recently, I've been diving into React, Node.js, Next.js, MongoDB, and Postman.